-Numerics and Plasma Computing
+Numerics and Computing

 Our simulation work based on particle-in-cell simulations of turbulence has led to a number of press releases and articles: